 Roll dough out half an inch thick; butter a square biscuit tin or deep dish pie plate and cover the bottom and sides with the dough; fill the pan with quartered juicy apples, sprinkle with a little cinnamon and molasses.
 A little leftover dough can be used to ornament the pie.

 Bake in rather quick oven until the crust and apples are cooked a very light brown.

-Ripe peaches are fine used in the same manner.
+Ripe peaches are fine used in the same manner as the above recipe.

 Second Edition of the Neighborhood Cook Book (1914)